armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

    - `exec:infra:op`
    - `read:artifacts:data`

-   For more information, see [Integrate Borealis & Automate Deployments]({{< ref "borealis-automate" >}})
+   For more information, see [Integrate Borealis & Automate Deployments]({{< ref "borealis-automate" >}}").

-4. Encrypt the GitHub Action service account credentials so that you can use them securely in the Action.
+4. Encrypt the GitHub Action service account credentials so that you can use them securely in the action.
 Create a secret for the Client ID and a separate secret for the Client Secret.

    Use descriptive name for these two values.
 You use the name to reference them in the GitHub Action.